KaySackey/Nemo/README.rst

 Syntax
 --------------------------------------
-Currently '||' is the only way to break out of a multi-line nemo statement and get it to nest the subsequent HTML on the rest of the line.
+Currently '||' is the only way to break out of a multi-line Nemo statement and get it to nest the subsequent HTML on the rest of the line.
 However, it is a common case to directly print template variables.

 The '| >' terminator will indicate to Nemo that the rest characters should be treated as a python one-liner that returns a string.